hindu-comm/mail_stream_indology/2016/12/textile_costume_ID/116__Dominik_Wujastyk.md

 > r

-​The Calico Museum in Ahmedabad <https://calicomuseum.org/>is a major resource for the history of South Asian textiles, and their staff might well be able to help with your query.
+The Calico Museum in Ahmedabad <https://calicomuseum.org/>is a major resource for the history of South Asian textiles, and their staff might well be able to help with your query.

-​
 --
 Professor Dominik Wujastyk <http://ualberta.academia.edu/DominikWujastyk>
-​,​
+,

-Singhmar Chair in Classical Indian Society and Polity ​,​
+Singhmar Chair in Classical Indian Society and Polity ,

 Department of History and Classics <http://historyandclassics.ualberta.ca/>
-​,​
+,
 University of Alberta, Canada
-​.​
+.

 South Asia at the U of A:

-​sas.ualberta.ca​
-​​
+sas.ualberta.ca

 -------------- next part --------------